Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 The economical design means that low power consumption is a priority for this model.
 It’s a low-maintenance option that doesn’t require the usage of a filter to get the job done.
 This saves you both money and time on filter replacements, which could make it a great ionic air purifier.
 However, some consumers report that this model’s power is lacking.
 If you have huge rooms to filter the air in, you might want to go with a more powerful air purification system.

 Because of its compact size, you can use this model in the bathroom, kitchen, gym, garage, hallways, bedroom, or anywhere else.
 It will fight foul odors like cat litter, smoke, dirty laundry, trash, cooking food, and more.
-The design makes it highly quiet even while it’s working at total capacity.
+The design makes it quiet even while working at total capacity.
 You can clean rooms of up to 400 square feet since it releases 28 million ions per second.

 Filterless air purifiers are air purifiers without filters.
 They use other types of technology like ionization, UV light, or electrostatic precipitation to remove harmful substances from the air.
 Because they don’t have filters that need cleaning or replacing, they don’t require a lot of maintenance.
+But, you should ask yourself, does this air purifier help with flu?
+If you’re prone to contracting cases of flu or cold, you’ll want to know before you buy one.

-You’ll save time in cleaning and maintenance as well, because, unlike standard air purifiers, filterless air purifiers eliminate the need to clean washable filters or replace them with new disposable ones.
+You’ll also save time in cleaning and maintenance because, unlike standard air purifiers, filterless air purifiers eliminate the need to clean washable filters or replace them with new disposable ones.
 Because they don’t use a fan like standard models, you also won’t have to clean the fan blades.
 This also makes them quieter to run, which means they’re perfect for music rooms, nurseries, or bedrooms.

 You’ll also reap the benefits of a lower energy bill because they consume less energy than a standard air purifier.
 That said, they’re simply not as efficient as a model that uses a HEPA filter or activated carbon filter because they don’t contain fans that circulate the air quickly or at different speeds.